cibi29/Weekly-Status-Update/README.md

 This page will temporary reflect weekly updates on the project

 ## This Week
 * Concluded tests on using Char-RNNs for generating additional text.
+* The following graphs show word similarity results for embeddings generated on
+1. Text Generated from the Char-RNN model
+2. Text that was initially used to train the Char-RNN model in 1
 ![graph_one](ws-one.png)
 ![graph_two](ws-two.png)